 - 七星 (nanahoshi: seven stars)

-2. Unique Japanese last names with its Meanings
+2. Unique Japanese last names with their Meanings

 - 菓子 (kashi: snacks)